ttvmkos/r5r_tracker/README.md

 AUTO_DELETE_STATLOGS

 	if set to true, will delete oldest after MB threshold has been reached at match end during transition.

+DELETE_ALL_LOGS"

+	if set to true, will delete all logs in specified folder after match is over and data transmits

+CVAR_MAX_BUFFER

+	controls the amount of log events to queue before being wrote from memory to file

+settings:
 PLAYER_WHITELIST

 	comma separated list of user id's to bypass restricted 'elite' servers.